kolyshkin/procfs-test/README.md

 This repository demonstrates a problem of `seq_file` in the Linux kernel.
 In particular, when many mounts are added and removed in parallel, reading `/proc/self/mounts` (or `mountinfo`, or `mountstats`) is unreliable.
-This bug appears to be not filesystem specific, not it is kernel version specific (to the best of my knowledge).
+This bug appears to be neither filesystem nor kernel version specific.

 ## Running